alam689/Devops-Component/README.md

 **Bazel** — Google's build system; hermetic, content-addressed, and heavily cached for huge monorepos — it knows the exact inputs to every build step so it can skip and parallelize aggressively.

+**Apache Ant** — An older XML-driven Java build tool.
+How it works: `build.xml` defines *targets* and *tasks* imperatively (you script each step), giving fine control but no built-in dependency management (often paired with Ivy).

+**MSBuild** — Microsoft's build engine for .NET.
+How it works: project files (`.csproj`) are XML build scripts MSBuild executes to compile, restore NuGet packages, and produce binaries; it's what Visual Studio and `dotnet build` use under the hood.
 [⬆ Back to index](#part-1--component-index)

 ---